trantalaiho/Cuda-Histogram/readme.txt

  - Large-sized histograms (~2000 bins and more) should be further optimized
  - Compilation time is long (Too many kernels)
  - Code could use some cleaning up (it is still quite fresh out of the oven)
+ - Optimization has been concentrated on Fermi-level hardware.
+Older hardware is supported, but little work has been done to optimize for it.